roccocristian/LowCostBiosafetyCabinets-/Project.md

 - Light Lenght: 254 nm
 - Power from 200nm to 280nm: 1.8 W
 - Material used for UV reflection: Aluminiun paper, reflection expected 50 %
+- Material used for the box: styrofoam and cardboard.

+I do not take any responsibility and I am not liable for any damage caused through use of this project